buildpacks/docs/content/docs/for-buildpack-authors/tutorials/write-basic-extension/run-dockerfile-extend.md

 +++
-title="Generating a run.Dockerfile that extends the runtime base image" weight=406
+title="Extending the runtime base image with a run.Dockerfile" weight=6
 +++

 <!-- test:suite=dockerfiles;weight=6 -->